Donald Trump, IVF’s Deadbeat Dad

 America’s fertilization president is stepping away from the plate.

-Trump Administration
+PoliticsTrump Administration

 Donald Trump, IVF’s Deadbeat Dad

 On his campaign trail in 2024, Donald Trump impetuously (and kind of weirdly) declared: “I want to talk about IVF.
 I’m the father of IVF.”
-Nearly one year later, so-called dad-of-the-year and self-named “fertilization president” is nowhere to be found (except for his daughter’s worst nightmares)–and according to a new report by the Washington Post, his White House is quietly backing away from his pledge.
+Nearly one year later, the so-called dad-of-the-year and self-named “fertilization president” is nowhere to be found (except for his daughter’s worst nightmares)—and according to a new report from the Washington Post, his White House is quietly backing away from his pledge.
 Well, where’d you go, pops?

 On top of all of it, White House officials are reportedly asking about the concept of “restorative reproductive medicine” (eek)—an idea supported by the Heritage Foundation (EEK), which suggests that the way to treat infertility is to improve women’s overall health (EEEEEK).
 As the American Society for Reproductive Medicine states: it is a misleading term “which can be used to promote ideologically driven restrictions that limit patient care.”